zrcjessica/ensemble_distillation/paper_reproducibility/docs/DREAM_RNN_protocol.md

 - Use GPU acceleration with `--gpu 0` (or other available GPU)
 - For testing, use small downsample ratios (0.01, 0.1) to speed up training
 - Monitor GPU memory usage and adjust batch size accordingly
-- Use the test config files for quick validation runs
+- For quick validation runs, create temporary config files with reduced epochs and batch sizes